Skip to main content

 By law, the supervisor has the responsibility to oversee our activities in the interests of all investors and to ensure we meet our obligations.

-Further, the supervisor must approve all changes and is the legal owner of the assets of the funds.
+Further, the supervisor must approve key changes and is the legal owner of the assets in our funds and the Kernel KiwiSaver plan.
 They appoint an independent custodian to hold the investments and as the fund manager, we can only manage assets within the fund.

-The funds are legal entities themselves and the assets inside each fund are segregated from other funds, the assets of each company and held only for the benefit of individual investors in the funds.
+Funds are legal entities themselves, and the assets inside each fund are segregated from other funds, the assets of each company and held only for the benefit of individual investors in the funds.

 If we had to close down, what happens?

-We believe it is an extremely unlikely event that would ever happen, however, should Kernel get into financial distress, our Supervisor would step in and appoint a temporary manager.
+In the extremely unlikely event that Kernel should get into financial distress, our Supervisor would step in and appoint a temporary manager.

-The decision can be made by the Supervisor to wind up the funds or find a substitute manager, and should it be the former, they have the legal responsibility of distributing the investments back to the investors.
+The decision can be made by the Supervisor to wind up the holdings or find a substitute manager.
+Should they choose the former, they have the legal responsibility of distributing the investments back to the investors.

 As explained above, customer money and investments are ring-fenced from any assets and liabilities of Kernel Wealth Limited.
 Therefore, these are not available for any creditors of Kernel Wealth Limited.